jeremyfrench/phpbb2drupal/README.txt

 with some customizations and bugfixes in.

+TODO (for jeremyfrench) post holiday

+1: The migration elements with shared settings need to be able to talk to each other, the machine names can be generated via a function in phpbbmigrate object.

+2: phpBBconfig::getMigrations() needs a drupal alter so that other modules can define overrides.
+We need to implement this with the alfresco_p2d module, so that the user class we use can work insead, this needs to respect having $settings passed to it and to the parent __construct method.

+3. The other classes in php2bb need to be altered to reflect the new framework.

+4. Need to save with language code correct (may work out of the box to a certain extent)

+5. Need to work on merging user details when they are in multiple languages.

+6. Need to fix the phpbb2drupal redirect module so it a: works and b: works with multiple languages.

 INTRODUCTION
 ------------
 phpbb2drupal allows the migration of a phpbb installation to Drupal.
 The core